Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: An obstruction using torsors under quasi-trivial tori

-\begin{rem} This kind of construction was already used by Borovoi in \cite{Borovoi96} in order to reduce the study of the Brauer-Manin obstruction to the Hasse principle and weak approximation for homogeneous spaces over number fields to simpler cases in which this study was already done. \end{rem}
+\begin{rem} This kind of construction was already used by Borovoi in \cite{Borovoi96} in order to reduce the study of the Brauer-Manin obstruction to the Hasse principle and weak approximation for homogeneous spaces over number fields to simpler cases in which this study had already been done. \end{rem}

-We now prove that the Brauer-Manin obstruction applied to this $T$-torsor $W\to Z$ is enough to explain the eventual failure of the local-global principle.
+We now prove that the Brauer-Manin obstruction for this $T$-torsor $W_{Z,G,\overline{H}}\to Z$ is enough to explain the eventual failure of the local-global principle for $Z$.